Workers’ Compensation

 - Your illness or injury prevents you from doing the work you used to do or any work at all.

 - Your employer retaliates against you for filing a claim.
-Examples of retaliation include firing, demotion, reduced hours, or wage cutback.
+Examples of retaliation include firing, demotion, reduced hours, or wage cutbacks.

 - You intend to apply for Social Security disability benefits.
 A workers’ comp attorney can draft your settlement to reduce or prevent any offset.